 Biobased Building Materials: The Key to Green Construction

 One of the cornerstones of the transition to Green Buildings is the exploration and implementation of biobased building materials.
 Imagine replacing carbon-intensive materials like concrete, asphalt, plasterboard, solvents, and adhesives, which are so prevalent in our structures, with innovative, sustainable alternatives.
 Agri and forestry co-products, carbon capture and utilization (CCU) and biochar offer compelling solutions.
-Through Bio360 Expo, pioneers in the industry showcase alternatives that not only meet the rigorous standards of construction but do so sustainably.
+Through Bio360, pioneers in the industry showcase alternatives that not only meet the rigorous standards of construction but do so sustainably.

 The Green Building Transition